garden-io/garden/docs/reference/module-types/helm.md

       # `.git` directories and `.garden` directories are always ignored.
       exclude:

-      # POSIX-style path of the directory to sync to the target, relative to the module's top-level directory.
-Must be
+      # POSIX-style path of the directory to sync to the target.
+Can be either a relative or an absolute path.
-      # a relative path.
-Defaults to the module's top-level directory if no value is provided.
+      # Defaults to the module's top-level directory if no value is provided.
       source: .

       # The sync mode to use for the given paths.
 See the [Dev Mode